War of the Camisards

 The War of the Camisards (guerre des Camisards) or the Cévennes War (guerre des Cévennes) was an uprising of Protestant peasants known as Camisards in the Cévennes and Languedoc during the reign of Louis XIV.
-The uprising was a response to the Edict of Fountainebleu in 1685.
+The uprising was a response to the Edict of Fontainebleau in 1685.

 Background

 The war in the Cévennes originated from the edict of Fontainebleau, signed by King Louis XIV on October 18, 1685.
 The law revoked the edict of Nantes, which had granted religious freedom and civil rights to the country's Protestant minority.
 The edict of Fontaineblue banned Protestantism from the country.
-In the provinces which the largest Protestant (or Huguenot) minorities, Huguenots were converted by force to Roman Catholicism in what is now known as the dragonnades, which took place in the Cévennes as early as 1683.
+In the provinces which the largest Protestant (or Huguenot) minorities, Huguenots were converted by force to Catholicism in what is now known as the dragonnades, which took place in the Cévennes as early as 1683.
 This persecution was strongest in Poitou, Guyenne, the Dauphiné, and Languedoc, where reformist ideas took root from 1530 to 1560.
 Many Huguenots decided to flee the country, while others opted to practice their faith in secret.
 "New Converts" (or NC) were employed by the French monarchy to monitor and suppress the Protestant faith.

 Since late October 1685, Huguenots held "desert assemblies" in an attempt to continue following their religion, but countermeasures against Protestants strengthened since authorities used fines, sequestrated properties, military force, and took hostages as punishments.
 Reconversion to Protestantism was treated as a significant crime.
 People charged with it were often executed, tortured with breaking wheels, or sentenced to penal labour.
 Children were forcibly taken from their families and sent to Catholic ones.

 In the Cévennes, Nicolas de Lamoignon de Basville ordered the execution of 84 people, sentenced fifty to the galleys and deported 300 people to the New World in 1686 and 1687.
 While the desert assemblies continued, a new crisis came along in 1701, when the Kingdom of France intervened in the War of the Spanish Succession.